clivemchd/ascii-imager/README.md

 # ASCII Art Converter

-A modern web-based image to ASCII art converter with an animated Three.js background.
-Built with Vite for optimal development and build performance.
+A modern web-based image to ASCII art converter.
+Vibe coded with Vite for optimal development and build performance.

+> **Note**: This project was vibe-coded, so expect some minor bugs and issues.
+Contributions and bug reports are welcome!

 ## Features